Islandora-Devops/isle-buildkit/README.md

 > N.B The version of `make` that comes with OSX is to old, please update
 > using `brew` etc.

+> N.B On Mac OSX you may need to run `docker context use default` before `make bake`

 To verify you have all the requirements run the following command.

 ```bash